 Woo hoo!
 Simply complete the online registration form to create your free garage sale listing.

-Setting up your sale listing should take just a minute or two of your time and once completed you’ll get access to promotional materials including posters, bunting, animations and more, created to help make your sale a rip-roaring success.
+Setting up your sale listing should take no more than five minutes of your time and once completed you’ll get access to promotional materials including posters, bunting, animations and more, created to help make your sale a rip-roaring success.
 Get creative with your sale name and what you’re offering at your sale – think special guests, music, entertainment and free giveaways.